zoglmannk/Morse-Code-Ninja/README.md

 ```

 # General Notes
+The software has been used extensively to build the Morse Code Ninja Library,
+but it is far from user-friendly.
+There are many opportunities to improve it.

 Do not invoke more than one render.pl script at a time.
 The script would collide with itself if
 multiple copies were executing at the same time.

-The software has been used extensively to build the Morse Code Ninja Library,
-but it is far from user-friendly.
-There are many opportunities to improve it.
+The scripts have poor error handling.
+If something goes wrong, you may find it
+difficult to isolate and correct the problem.

 This set of scripts _should_ work on Windows, Linux, and MacOS, but it has only
 been used on MacOS.